What is nephrotic syndrome?

-(glomerulus).
-This results in protein spilling into the urine (proteinuria).
+(glomeruli).
+This results in protein spilling into the urine.

-- The blood within your blood vessels will become thick with the loss of fluid into
+The blood in your blood vessels will become thick with the loss of fluid into the

 liver.
 This can result in high cholesterol.

-- You will need to avoid excess sodium and fluid intake to prevent worsening fluid buildup
+You will need to limit excess sodium and fluids to prevent worsening fluid buildup

 in the tissue.

 Medicines are used to treat the underlying cause or help your body get rid of excess